Gitea: How to Painlessly Self-Host Your Organization’s Source Code

 Instead of moving towards a load-balanced or clustered configuration to support more usage, you will likely be better served with multiple, single-server instances of Gitea.
 This is called “federation” – and it’s something that’s becoming more and more popular in large organizations.

-Federation allows you to delegate the administration of Gitea instances along organizational groups, and then create a "federated governance" structure.
-This means that you'll require that the groups have certain features enabled (security, etc.), and you can even write a script to verify those features.
-But, otherwise let them try different ways to managing Gitea.
+Federation allows you to delegate the administration of Gitea instances along organizational groups, and then create a “federated governance” structure.
+This means that you’ll require that the groups have certain features enabled (security, etc.), and you can even write a script to verify those features.
+But, otherwise, let them try different ways to manage Gitea.

-In addition, managing a handful of single-instances will generally be much easier than managing a cluster of servers.
+In addition, managing a handful of single instances will generally be much easier than managing a cluster of servers.
 And lower risk.
-Especially when it comes time to rolling out upgrades.
+Especially when it comes time to roll out upgrades.